mecid/mecid.github.io/_posts/2020-02-19-mastering-buttons-in-swiftui.md

 }
 ```

-As you can see in the example above, PrimitiveButtonStyle looks very similar to our good friend ButtonStyle, but instead of isPressed property configuration provides us a trigger closure that represents the action of the button.
+As you can see in the example above, *PrimitiveButtonStyle* looks very similar to our good friend *ButtonStyle*, but instead of *isPressed* property configuration provides us a *trigger* closure that represents the action of the button.
 We can trigger the button using that closure whenever we want.
-We can apply our PrimitiveButtonStyle in the same way by using the buttonStyle modifier.
+We can apply our *PrimitiveButtonStyle* in the same way by using the *buttonStyle* modifier.

 #### Conclusion
 This week we learned a few ways of customizing buttons in our apps.
-I am delighted with this protocol based styling approach in SwiftUI and love it.
+I am delighted with this protocol based styling approach in *SwiftUI* and love it.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!